Get Started With the Btrfs File System on Oracle Linux

 6. To monitor the progress of the balancing operation, issue one of the following commands:

 Note: The balance operation might take about 7 minutes to complete.
-Do not proceed to the next step until monitoring indicates that the process has completed.
+Only proceed to the next step once monitoring indicates the completion of the process.

 1. To check the progress at a point in time in the process, type: